-- Credit, maturity, and liquidity transformation the three functions of credit intermediation are are three independent concepts.
-They are normally "lumped" together on the balance sheets of banks, but the securitization-based shadow credit intermediation process allows the separation of these three functions - The SBS can thus be interpreted as a system which reallocates the three functions of banks across a variety of specialist, non-bank financial intermediaries, each of which has a distinctive comparative advantage - Unlike in the traditional banking system, however, in the SBS savers do not place their funds with banks, but rather with MMFs and similar funds (credit HF) - representing the liabilities of the SB - which offer investors a wide spectrum of seniority and duration, and correspondingly, of risk and return - SBS performs it activities without access to "explicit" public support (e.g. central bank liquidity provisions or public sector credit guarantees): but in a long and complex value chain where no one takes responsibility for the whole chain, the moral hazard is high and may lead to the "too interconnected to fail" problem - Securitization-based credit intermediation potentially increases the efficiency of credit intermediation.
-However, it also creates agency problems that do not exist when these activities are conducted within a bank.
-If these agency problems are not adequately mitigated, the SBS is prone to excessive lowering of underwriting standards and to overly aggressive structuring of securities
+- The involvement of SB in the financial system has increased significantly over time: since 1995 in the US the gross size of SB has been estimated to be larger than the banking sector.
+At the eve of the financial crisis, the volume of credit intermediated by the shadow banking system was close to \$20 trillion, or nearly twice as large as the volume of credit intermediated by the traditional banking system at roughly \$11 trillion.
+Today, the comparable figures are \$16 and \$13 trillion, respectively. - This trend has been accompanied by an increase in the links between banks and the Shadow Banking System (SBS) within the framework of a financial intermediation chain that is increasingly long, complex and specialized - SB are interconnected along a vertically integrated, long intermediation chain, which intermediates credit, maturity and liquidity through a wide range of securitization and secured funding techniques such as ABCP, ABS, CDO, and repo.
+In this chain banks are providing SB with liquidity and credit and often interface them with customers (interconnectedness) - Credit, maturity, and liquidity transformation the three functions of credit intermediation are are three independent concepts.
+They are normally "lumped" together on the balance sheets of banks, but the securitization-based shadow credit intermediation process allows the separation of these three functions - The SBS can thus be interpreted as a system which reallocates the three functions of banks across a variety of specialist, non-bank financial intermediaries, each of which has a distinctive comparative advantage - Unlike in the traditional banking system, however, in the SBS savers do not place their funds with banks, but rather with MMFs and similar funds (credit HF), which in the liabilities of SB, which offer a wide spectrum of seniority and duration, and correspondingly, of risk and return - SBS performs it activities without access to "explicit" public support (e.g. central bank liquidity provisions or public sector credit guarantees): but "in a long and complex value chain where no one takes responsibility for the whole chain, the moral hazard is high"